 Self love and the medicine woman

 You have every right to love your family, partner, children, and friends with all of your heart.
-However, every wise woman understands that none of these loves will be authentic if you don’t first learn to love yourself.
+However, every wise woman understands that none of these loves will be authentic if you don’t learn to love yourself first.

 Goodness, strength, and faith in your intuition

-She has experience in her favor, wisdom and a resilience she’s inherited from her mother, her grandmother, and the women who she’s witnessed fight everyday to turn their sadness into strength.
+She has experience in her favor, wisdom and a resilience she’s inherited from her mother, her grandmother, and the women who she has witnessed fight everyday to turn their sadness into strength.

 We can’t overlook her subtle balance between reason and intuition.
 She understands that life requires being receptive and observant by putting ego aside.

-When it’s time to make a decision, she listens to the voice of intuition, because that’s where her inner experience, wisdom, and power lies.
+When it’s time to make a decision, the medicine woman listens to the voice of intuition, because that’s where her inner experience, wisdom, and power lie.